z-ninja/z-dsa/README.md

-Hope I was expalined good enough.
+Hope I expalined good enough.
 Since I do better with code then with explaining what codes do.